 I’ll read your work, watching out for big picture issues such as plot, character, dialogue, show vs tell, narrative drive, etc. I also work at the line-editing level, watching for awkward phrasing, sentences & paragraphs that can be tightened up or fleshed out.
 Keep in mind that manuscripts are like children – no two are alike.
 This means feedback may lean heavier toward one end of the spectrum than then other, depending on the needs of the individual manuscript.

 I believe in tough love.
 Tough because you need to know where the problems are so you can fix them…and love because positive feedback is like vitamin C…you can’t thrive without it.

 Full or Partial Manuscript Critique: $0.03/word

-- Authentic, specific, honest feedback on your pages, including suggestions for fixes, examples, and a lot of questions to get you thinking in the form of marginal comments and line edits.
+- Authentic, specific, honest feedback on your pages, including suggestions for fixes, examples, and a lot of questions to get you thinking in the form of marginal comments and in-line edits.